 Every year we receive requests from families requesting Christmas assistance from all over the country.
 Just to be clear, WE ONLY ASSIST FAMILIES IN THE KANSAS CITY, MO AREA.

-Here is how to adopt a family for the holidays: Email: firstname.lastname@example.org.
+Here is how to adopt a family for the holidays: In October, email: firstname.lastname@example.org.
 Please put your name, mailing address and cell phone number along with how many children in a family you would like to adopt (e.g. a parent with 2 children.)
 We will mail the children's wish list to you at the beginning of November.

-Delivery of gifts are due at the Christmas warehouse the week of December 11th.
+Delivery of gifts for 2018 are due at the Christmas warehouse the week of December 10th.